SquadcastHub/squadcasthub.github.io/pages/mydoc/datadog.md

 Click on “Save” to complete the service integration.

+**NOTE:** You can find detailed information on the variables supported by Datadog that are available within the alert payload in Squadcast [here](https://docs.datadoghq.com/integrations/webhooks/).

-**NOTE:** Once the Webhook for Squadcast has been configured, ensure that the same is also selected as a channel within **Notify your team** in the **Monitor's** configuration.
+**IMPORTANT:** Once the Webhook for Squadcast has been configured, ensure that the same is also selected as a channel within **Notify your team** in the **Monitor's** configuration.

 That's it, you are good to go!
-Your Datadog integration is complete.
+Your Datadog integration is now complete.

 Now, whenever Datadog fires an alert, an incident will be created in Squadcast for it.
 When the alert recovers in Datadog, the corresponding incident will **automatically get resolved** in Squadcast as well.